-In 2018, our Board, upon the recommendation of the Compensation Committee, adopted a long-term executive cash incentive plan and granted performance awards thereunder (the "2018 Long-Term Awards") to Mr. Randall and Ms. Kane.
-The 2018 Long-Term Awards were granted in lieu of additional equity incentive awards, and provide for cash payments to the recipients upon the achievement by the Company of long-term performance targets.
+In 2018, our Board, upon the recommendation of the Compensation Committee, adopted a Long-Term Executive Cash Incentive Plan and granted a performance award thereunder to Mr. Randall (the "2018 Long-Term Award").
+The 2018 Long-Term Award was granted in lieu of any equity incentive awards through 2025 and provided for cash payments to Mr. Randall upon the achievement by the Company of long-term performance targets.

-The 2018 Long-Term Awards were granted with the intent to provide Mr. Randall and Ms. Kane with significant additional motivation to contribute to the Company's achievement of its long-term strategic objectives, which the Board believes will result in increased "economic value" on a per share basis ("EVPS").
-Payout under the Long-Term Awards is based on surpassing a threshold increase in EVPS measured as of December 31, 2023, 2024 and 2025 (each, a "Measurement Period").
-If the actual increase in EVPS at the end of a Measurement Period does not surpass the pre-set threshold, no bonuses will be due under the 2018 Long-Term Awards for such measurement year.
-However, if the actual increase in EVPS at the end of a Measurement Period surpasses the pre-set threshold, the bonuses due under the 2018 Long-Term Awards could be significant, as the maximum payout amount is uncapped.
-Payment of bonus amounts under the 2018 Long-Term Awards are contingent upon the recipient remaining continuously employed with the Company through the last day of the relevant Measurement Period, subject to limited exceptions.
-As such, Ms. Kane forfeited her 2018 Long-Term Award in connection with her resignation from the Company in 2021.
+The 2018 Long-Term Award was granted with the intent to provide Mr. Randall with significant additional motivation to contribute to the Company's achievement of its long-term strategic objectives, which the Board believed would result in increased "economic value" on a per share basis ("EVPS").
+Payouts under the 2018 Long-Term Award were based on surpassing certain threshold increases in EVPS measured as of December 31, 2023, 2024 and 2025 (each, a "Measurement Period").
+As also set forth in the section titled "Compensation Discussion and Analysis - Employment Agreements and Similar Arrangements," Mr. Randall received a prorated portion of the 2018 Long-Term Award in the amount of \$14,300,800 pursuant to the terms of the Transition and Separation Agreement he entered into with the Company.
+No further payment is due to Mr. Randall under the 2018 Long-Term Award.